sadsa/pokedex/README.md

 ## 📖 Overview

-Pokedex Infrastructure orchestrates the core services needed for your Pokedex application.
+Pokedex orchestrates the core services needed for your Pokedex application.
 Just as Professor Oak's lab provides the foundation for a trainer's journey, this repository manages the essential components of your Pokedex ecosystem.

 ### 🌟 Features